navyaagayathri/OIBSIP/Network-Security-Threats/network_security_threats_report.md

 ## Definition

-A Denial of Service (DoS) attack is a cyberattack that aims to make a system, server, or network unavailable to legitimate users by overwhelming it with excessive traffic or resource requests.
+A Denial of Service (DoS) attack attempts to make a system unavailable by overwhelming it with excessive traffic or requests.

 ## How It Works

-An attacker sends a large number of requests to a target system.
-The target becomes overloaded and is unable to respond to legitimate users, resulting in service disruption.
+Attackers flood a target server with requests until it can no longer respond to legitimate users.

 ## Impact

-- Website or service downtime
+- Service downtime
-- Loss of revenue
+- Financial losses
 - Reduced productivity
-- Customer dissatisfaction
+- Reputation damage
-- Damage to organizational reputation

 ## Mitigation Strategies

-- Configure firewalls properly
-- Implement traffic filtering
+- Firewalls
-- Use rate limiting
+- Rate limiting
-- Monitor network traffic continuously
+- Traffic filtering
-- Deploy intrusion detection systems (IDS)
+- Intrusion Detection Systems (IDS)

 ---